lacanoid/datalink/README.md

 DATALINK type:

-A special type `datalink.datalink` is provided.
+A special type DATALINK is provided.
 It behaves like SQL/MED DATALINK type.
 When creating table columns of this type, datalink triggers are automatically installed on the table.